Download our wedding packages! CLICK HERE

 Mealtime at your wedding reception is a great opportunity for your guests to bond and connect over food before hitting the dance floor.
 The two of you as a couple can also sit and enjoy a moment together after a whirlwind wedding day and months of wedding planning.
-Creating a unique and memorable dining experience starts with selecting the perfect wedding caterer.
-The Lightner Museum Weddings & Events team is sharing our tips for how to choose a caterer for your St. Augustine wedding!

 How to Choose Your Wedding Caterer